In 1959 John's parents John Snr., and Rose, John and his sisters Jean and Jackie emigrated to Australia, sailing from Southampton on the P&O

 John concluded major touring holding every attendance record in the country, in fact more than 1,000,000 people have seen him perform in Rod Laver Arena alone and he continues to maintain the record for the highest selling Australian album of all time, WHISPERING JACK.

-The ONE VOICE CD & DVD showcasing John's greatest hits and clips was released on October 20th, 2003 and to date has sold over 400,000 copies.
+The ONE VOICE CD & DVD showcasing John's greatest hits and clips was released on October 20th, 2003 and has sold over 400,000 copies.

 In February 2005 John did a series of concerts with Tom Jones.
 Their TOGETHER CD was released on 20th March followed by the DVD release on 24th April.